Gluten allergy — Celiac disease or something else?

 - Gluten-Free Girl (a blog dedicated to wholesome gluten-free cooking)

-Your sister may have a lot on her plate right now, so to speak, because she is altering her diet to remove gluten.
-You can be supportive by learning about gluten-free eating and cooking, encouraging her to discuss questions with a health care provider and nutritionist, and helping family and friends understand her dietary needs.
-Many people who have gone "GF" find they enjoy cooking and eating more, knowing that the food they eat is not harming their bodies, and find that cutting out gluten can actually expand their cooking repertoire.
+Your sister may have a lot on her plate right now, so to speak, as she adjusts to a new diet.
+You can be supportive by learning about gluten-free eating and cooking, encouraging her to discuss questions with a health care provider or dietitian, and helping family and friends understand her dietary needs.
+Many people who have gone gluten-free find they enjoy cooking and eating more, knowing that the food they eat is not harming their bodies.
+Your sister might find that cutting out gluten will actually expand her cooking and eating repertoire!